 The Glimmer of Hope hosts several fundraisers throughout the year including the Bid for Hope held each October, which has the Steelers coming out for this charity auction.
 As more people have learned about the work Diana and the foundation have been doing, other events have been added including Clays for the Cure, sponsored by Home Depot, and the Pitch for Hope Women’s Baseball Clinic with the Pittsburgh Pirates.

-Visit The Glimmer of Hope’s website at: www.symbolofthecure.com.
-There you can learn about upcoming events, breast cancer, breast cancer research, where the foundation is headed, (See Q&A with Diana Napper.) and how to make a donation.
+At The Glimmer of Hope’s website you can learn about upcoming events, breast cancer, breast cancer research, where the foundation is headed, and how to make a donation.
 You can also purchase Diana’s original “symbol of the cure” pin as well as other merchandise which helps to fund breast cancer research and provide the latest medical equipment.
 For more information on volunteering, call 800-454-6746.